I am the Deputy Director of the Mathematics and Computer

 - MPI and MPICH

-- I am actively involved in the definition of the MPI standard in
+- I have been actively involved in the definition of the MPI standard in

 the MPI Forum and its